quillThinking about Evolution & Economics and Some Notes on the Evolution of Ideas

 Needless to say belief systems about reality are very useful survival tricks … and evolving belief systems about evolving reality as better still!!

 Phew! ...
-I told you it was all difficult and complicated!
+I told you to skip that section ...
+I said it was all messy, complicated, conflicting, changing & scarce!

 Daniel Dennett - 'Brains had to evolve like every other marvel of nature, and our minds are just what our brains non-miraculously do'.

-Prof. Bruce Hood, Developmental Psychology, Bristol University - 'Our brains have evolved wiring which organises sensory information and motor responses and establishes cause and effect'.
+Prof Bruce Hood, Developmental Psychology, Bristol University - 'Our brains have evolved wiring which organises sensory information and motor responses and establishes patterns of causes & effects'.

-4. Evolutionary Outcomes - 'as if' intelligently design?
+4. Evolutionary Outcomes - 'as if' intelligently designed?

-Subconscious Reflexive Instinctive Behaviour - biological chemistry works 'as if' rationally purposefully intentionally planning behavioural 'rules of thumb'.
-Genes act 'as if' calculating an economic cost / benefit by generating & testing principles for ever more complex discriminations in the environment.
-Plants and animals behave that way because those that don't die out.
+Subconscious Reflexive Instinctive Behaviour - biological chemistry works 'as if' deliberately rationally purposefully intentionally planning behavioural 'rules of thumb'.

-Chemical reactions control simple and complex behaviour -
+Chemical reactions initiate simple and complex behaviour -

 plant roots behave 'as if' moving towards water and plant leaves behave 'as if' turning towards sunlight

-e-coli bacteria behaves 'as if' moving in a straight line towards food, and when there is no food present the bacterium tumbles randomly 'as if' searching
+e-coli bacteria behave 'as if' swimming towards food, and when there is no food present the bacterium tumbles randomly 'as if' searching

 immune systems behave 'as if' seeking out novel foreign pathogens and killing them and then retaining immunity 'as if' remembering

-eyes sense movement 'as if' part of a planned rule - 'if it moves run - if not eat it'
+eyes sense movement and muscles respond 'as if' a rule of thumb - 'if it moves, run - if not, eat it'

-birds build nests 'as if' protecting their eggs and their young
+birds build nests 'as if' to protect their eggs and their young

-babies cry 'as if' asking for food, Mum responds 'as if' thoughtfully providing food when hearing the cry.
+babies cry 'as if' asking for food, mums respond 'as if' thoughtfully providing food when hearing the cry.

-There is survival value associated with living in social domesticated groups, and life in a group is enhanced by evolved instincts and emotions like empathy and cooperation which have been explored recently by Marc Hauser -
+Perhaps there is survival value associated with living in social domesticated groups, and life in a group is enhanced by evolved instincts & emotions like empathy & cooperation ... a moral maze of such instincts have been investigated recently at Harvard by controversial scholars like Marc Hauser -

-cooperative synergies - deep down in the skull chemistry builds survival circuits 'empathising' with the suffering of others producing a painful response and a 'do unto others' behaviour emerges - to enhance survival, do we feel 'compelled' to switch the trolley to save lives?
+cooperative synergies - deep down in the skull, chemistry builds survival circuits 'empathising' with the suffering of others producing a painful response and a 'do unto others' behaviour emerges - to enhance survival, do we feel 'compelled' to act co-operatively to save lives?

 punishing cheats - a sense of fairness produces an automatic proportionate retaliation - do folk instinctively put 'fairs shares' before individual gain in the ultimatum game?